Depression. Causes, symptoms, treatment of the disease

 • hair turns gray and falls out;

-• sensation of "hot flashes" of heat, thirst;
+• feeling of “flushes” of heat, thirst;

 • frequent headaches, digestive problems;